Fraser Basin Council

 SWC Advocacy Correspondence for Watershed Health

 The Shuswap Watershed Council plays an important role as an advocate for the Shuswap watershed.
-The SWC has called on provincial and federal authorities to take steps to ensure a healthy watershed.
-Here is the correspondence from the SWC that addresses the issues and encourages preventative and corrective actions.
+This work has included calling on provincial and federal authorities to take steps to address the watershed issues and encourage preventative and corrective actions.

 Water Quality Correspondence